BB-Media-IT/Data-Hub/README.md

 - Daily and weekly updates of the content offering
 - BB UID: a unique identifier for streamlined content tracking

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](Streaming Availability Schemas.md).

 ### Updates & Coverage
 - Data is updated daily and weekly